 Installing a VPN on Raspberry Pi

+You can even install a VPN on “just enough operating systems” like LibreELEC.
 Installing a VPN on a Raspberry Pi is very similar to installing it on Linux, but there are fewer steps involved.
 Firstly, you’ll have to install OpenVPN.
-This can be done by logging into an elevated account, connecting to the internet, opening a command terminal and typing the following:
+This can be done by logging into an elevated account, connecting to the internet, opening a command terminal, and typing the following:

 Sudo apt-install openvpn